Skip to Main Content

 For help with this assignment, re-read D'Alleva (27-51, 76-83) and then read Writing a Formal Analysis in Art History (Hamilton College Writing Center).
 D'Alleva (51) provides an example of a short formal analysis of a Matisse painting.
 Miller in our textbook often describes, sometimes in multiple uninterrupted sentences, the formal qualities of the works she discusses.
 Here are two examples (without a thesis):

-In regard to the Olmec Kunz Axe, Miller writes, "More than half the celt is devoted to the creatures' face, giving it a small-scale version of a colossal head.
+In regard to the Olmec Kunz Axe, Miller writes: "More than half the celt is devoted to the creatures' face, giving it a small-scale version of a colossal head.
 The open, toothless mouth and closely set, slanting eyes [give the impression] of a howling human infant.
 The viewer's attention first focuses on the open mouth, and then the more subtle qualities of the rest of the creature's body becomes evident.
 His hands are worked in lower relief, and in them he grasps a miniature version of himself, a simple celt.
 Feet and toes are indicated only by simple lines, and incisions also mark the face, ears, and upper body, perhaps to suggest tattooing, ear ornaments, and a tunic.
 The jade has been worked to a silken smoothness, with a surface like that of fine, young, taut, human skin" (27).

-In reference to the Great Goddess sculpture from Teotihuacan, Miller writes, "[H]er thick, stable base was intended to keep her in position forever.
+In reference to the Great Goddess sculpture from Teotihuacan, Miller writes: "[H]er thick, stable base was intended to keep her in position forever.
 In her architectural form, in which the line of her hands bifurcates the andesite prism, she is like a building itself: one can draw lines from her chin to her feet, giving a pyramidal form topped by the massive head and cleft headdress" (84).

 How do I find my primary artwork?